How to get $50 Disneyland Tickets in 2020

 |4-Day Park Hopper||$198||$49.50|

-- Only active or retired military can purchase and redeem tickets.
+- Only active or retired military can purchase and redeem the discounted tickets.
 Veterans currently cannot purchase them.

-- Spouses of active or retired military can purchase and redeem them as long as they have valid military ID.
+- Spouses of active or retired military can purchase and redeem tickets as long as they have valid military ID.

 - You are limited to the number of tickets you can purchase each year (currently 6).